 The introduction of Bitcoin was marked by a frenzy rarely seen in the financial system of the world.
 While we have been witness to the “Apple moment” and the “Google moment,” we haven’t seen anything even close in the dour, dry markets of money.
 But the audacity of Satoshi Nakamoto to introduce a currency that is independent of any government or isn’t controlled by any bank was nothing short of a David and Goliath moment.

 But the greatness of the founder(s) of Bitcoin can be truly gauged by understanding the source code of Bitcoin – blockchain technology.
 While Bitcoin is nothing without Blockchain, the technology itself has unlimited uses.
-And today, “blockchainepreneurs” are disrupting traditional sectors, industries and markets by tapping the limitless potential of this exciting technology.
-And a subset of these, “the cryptopreneurs,” are using this technology to create a financial ecosystem that is democratic and truly inclusive.
+And today, “blockchainepreneurs” are disrupting traditional sectors, industries, and markets by tapping the limitless potential of this exciting technology.
+And a subset of these, “the cryptopreneurs,” are using this technology to create a financial ecosystem that is democratic and genuinely inclusive.
 Such a system has the power to reach even the most marginalized of people in the world in an attempt to bring them into the mainstream and make a positive impact in their lives.

 LaLa World, a blockchain-powered financial ecosystem